-- Service Access Information: It is the set of parameters and addresses needed by RTC endpoint to activate transmission and/or reception of WebRTC session.
+- Service Access Information: It is the set of parameters and addresses needed by RTC endpoint to activate transmission and/or reception of RTC session.
 It additionally includes configuration information to invoke the subsequent procedures.
 The detailed procedure to acquire Service Access Information is specified in clause 5.3.2 of TS 26.510 [3].